garrandall/popular-music-data/tracks/flex--ooh-ooh-ooh--rich-homie-quan.md

 Walked in, thirty thousand in my pocket
-Had them niggas just like, "Ooh, ooh, ooh"
+Had them niggas just like, "Oh, oh oh
 50,000 dollars on your bitch, wanna fuck me
-Got her screamin' like, "Ooh, ooh, ooh, ooh"
+Got her screamin' like, "Oh, oh oohohoh
 Cause I got a check, nigga wanna flex
-I ain't gotta flex, boy I got it, ooh, ooh, ooh, ooh Give that ho some x, she gon' wanna sex every nigga in the set And now she screamin' like "Ooh, ooh, ooh"
+I ain't gotta flex, boy I got it, oh oohohohhoh
+Give that ho some x, she gon' wanna sex every nigga in the set And now she screamin' like "Oh, oh oh

 (How much you made?)
-Made two million dollars off a mixtape And I'm fucking like, ooh, ooh, ooh
+Made two million dollars off a mixtape And I'm fucking like, oh oohohoh
-They try to drop me with a case but you know I had done skated I was singing like, ooh, ooh, ohh
+They try to drop me with a case but you know I had done skated I was singing like, oh oohoh
 Boy, I know my role and I play it
 If you heard that I'm talking, then I said it
 (Quan where you at?)
 At the top of the loft nigga, I stay